-I will discuss ARIMA models in detail in my second blog post on time series which would involve forecasting and diagnostic steps in ARIMA modelling, seasonal ARIMA models and ARIMA modelling in R.
+I will discuss ARIMA models in detail in my second blog post on time series which would involve forecasting and diagnostic steps in ARIMA modeling, seasonal ARIMA models and ARIMA modeling in R.

 Edit – You can find the second part here – Understanding Time Series Modelling and Forecasting, Part 2

 - A complete tutorial on Time Series Modelling in R by Analytics Vidhya